Welcome to Day 26 of our series, From Chaos to Calm: 15 Weeks to a Happy Home. Today we’re talking about how homemaking is a minsitry.

 Often, housework can become a burden because when we do not work willing with our hands and put off jobs that should be done immediately.
 If you leave dishes in the sink to wash and put away later, it will take you twice as long than it would have if you had done it as soon as the meal was over.
 Folding laundry takes only five or six minutes if you do it as soon as the clothes dryer stops.
 However, if you allow several loads of clean clothes pile up, it can seem to be a daunting task indeed!
 Cleaning the carpet as stains happen is much easier than waiting until the whole room is dirty.

-Procrastination is a “disease” affecting many a homemaker in this day and age.
+Procrastination is a bad habit affecting many a homemaker in this day and age.
 We need to put off those bad habits and arm ourselves with new ways!
 We want to look well to the ways of our households.
 We need to develop our self-discipline if we want to be keepers at home.
-Being a procrastinator is a form of laziness or a lack of self-discipline.
+Being a procrastinator is a lack of self-discipline.

 Today, I want you to get a sheet of paper and look around each room of your house and write down those things you are not pleased with.
 Whether it be, stacks of books, clutter, dingy door jams, or peeling paint – write it down.
 This will be your “go to” list later in the challenge.